 - Custom navigation menus

-- Media integration
+- Media management

 - Making pages load faster

-- Business directories
+- Niche directories

-- Automatically sell spots on your blog
+- Automatically sell and manage spots on your blog

-- Set appointments and reminders
+- Set up client appointments and reminders

 - Help customers make reservations and bookings

-- Redirect web pages
+- Redirect URLs

 - Monitor social signals